-The drinking chocolate comes in small servings, but it’s made with a blend of dark couvertures, a top-quality chocolate with a ridiculously high percentage of cocoa butter.
-It’s so rich and creamy that drinking it feels like more like dessert than a pick-me-up.
-The molten chocolate mix is also available to purchase by the bag, for the inevitable days when Boston winter prevents you from venturing out the house.
+L.A.
+Burdick’s drinking chocolate comes in small servings, but it’s made with a blend of dark couvertures, a top-quality chocolate with a ridiculously high percentage of cocoa butter.
+It’s so rich and creamy that drinking it feels more like dessert than a pick-me-up.
+(The spicy dark chocolate version is our top pick.)
+Flavored drinking chocolates are also available to purchase by the bag, for the inevitable days when Boston winter prevents you from venturing out of the house.

 220 Clarendon St., Boston, 617-303-0113; 52 Brattle St., Cambridge, 617-491-4340, burdickchocolate.com.